Where are you?

 Disclaimer

-This should not be construed as advice for investment in any product or security mentioned, an offer to buy or sell units/shares of Funds mentioned, or a solicitation to purchase securities in any company or investment product.
+This is a marketing communication.
+Before making an investment, you should read the relevant Prospectus and the Key Investor Information Document (KIID) and/or PRIIP/KID, which provide full product details including investment charges and risks.
+It should not be construed as advice for investment in any product or security mentioned, an offer to buy or sell units/shares of Funds mentioned, or a solicitation to purchase securities in any company or investment product.
+The decision to invest in a fund should take into account all the characteristics and objectives of the fund (inclusive of sustainability features) as described in the prospectus.
+Further information can be found here: https://www.liontrust.eu/sfdr.
 Examples of stocks are provided for general information only to demonstrate our investment philosophy.
 The investment being promoted is for units in a fund, not directly in the underlying assets.
-It contains information and analysis that is believed to be accurate at the time of publication, but is subject to change without notice.
-Whilst care has been taken in compiling the content of this document, no representation or warranty, express or implied, is made by Liontrust as to its accuracy or completeness, including for external sources (which may have been used) which have not been verified.
-It should not be copied, forwarded, reproduced, divulged or otherwise distributed in any form whether by way of fax, email, oral or otherwise, in whole or in part without the express and prior written consent of Liontrust.
+This information and analysis is believed to be accurate at the time of publication, but is subject to change without notice.
+Whilst care has been taken in compiling the content, no representation or warranty is given, whether express or implied, by Liontrust as to its accuracy or completeness, including for external sources (which may have been used) which have not been verified.

 Fund literature